AbuSalehFaysal/my-journey-to-product-management/README.md

 One of the significant roles of a Product Manager is user research.
 It includes understanding user's needs, pain point.
 At the end of the day, a PM's goal is to solve a problem that generates revenue.
 And from the first to last, the product is for the users.

+## User Personas in User Research

+User personas are fictional profiles that represent various types of users.
+When developing a product, it's important to consider the diversity of users.
+User personas help us identify these different user types, which is essential for understanding the problems we aim to solve.
 ---

 More topics coming soon... 🚀